achhabra2/inquire/README.md

 | EV Name | Description |
 | --- | --- |
-public_address | The public DNS that you app will be accessible at. access_token | Cisco Spark Bot Access Token From **(1)** mongo | MongoDB Connection String
+bot_name | The name of your Cisco Spark Bot public_address | The public DNS that you app will be accessible at. access_token | Cisco Spark Bot Access Token From **(1)** mongo | MongoDB Connection String